logical/projectduino/README.md

 ![Alt text](nokia5510.jpg)

- I'm using my favorite construction technique. moules pushed through perfboard with wire wrap.See my other projects for an example.
+ I'm using my favorite construction technique. modules pushed through perfboard with wire wrap.
+See my other projects for an example.

  improvements to come...